rabravo/ws2pgdb/README.md

 A few system libraries are needed before you can start using the ws2pgdb.
 Some of the methods necesitate the octave development tools, gdal, proj (octave-dev, liboctave, libgdal, libproj-dev).
 Try to install the ws2pgdb and the installer will let you know when a library is needed.
 This maybe a slow process but if you are using any debian-like, you can make us of the package manager to install them (apt-get).

+If you use devtools::install_github(rabravo/ws2pgdb), sometimes it complains that some of the dependencies are not compatible.
+To install these dependencies you shall do as in the following example:

+In a fresh installation, after a couple of months not touching this libraries, I got the error mentioned above for the RPostgres library.
+The way I solve the problem was to use:

+  devtools::install_github("rstats-db/RPostgres")

+For other dependency problems I used,

+  sudo su - -c "R -e \"install.packages('packagename', repos='http://cran.rstudio.com/')\""

 #PLR/SQL and PLPGSQL
 The following function enables the communication between the vector-borne simulator and the pgsql ( database ).